aykrieger/coding-exercises/README.md

 # Coding Exercises

-Here are some coding exercise problems and my solutions.
+Here are some HackerRank problems and my solutions.

 Feel free to ask any questions or make suggestions!

 HackerRank assigns their problems a difficulty rating (Easy, Medium, Hard, Expert, Advanced).
-Some of the "Easy" problems are difficult and some of the "Medium" problems are straightforward.
-They're not very consistent.
+The assigned difficulty rating does not necessarily match how difficult programming the solution is.
+Some of the "medium" problems take 15 minutes to solve, and others take over an hour understanding their related problem space (such as the [longest common subsequence problem](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem)).

 ## HackerRank Problems